-Remote desktop under Wayland seems to finally be happening; thanks to work on new APIs and a new GNOME Remote Desktop service undertaken by Jonas Ådahl!
+Remote desktop under Wayland seems to finally be happening; thanks to work on new Application Programming Interfaces (API) and a new GNOME Remote Desktop service undertaken by Jonas Ådahl!

 Jonas Ådahl from Red Hat has been busy adding new D-Bus APIs to libmutter.
 Mutter is the GNOME window manager and Wayland compositor.
 The two new APIs,